Britain could bake under potentially record-breaking heat

 The scorching temperatures gripping the UK and much of Europe come against a backdrop of global warming of 1C since the Industrial Revolution driven by greenhouse gas emissions.

-Both Belgium and the Netherlands broke their all-time maximum temperature records on Wednesday, reaching 39.9.C and 39.1C respectively, the Met Office said.
+Both Belgium and the Netherlands broke their all-time maximum temperature records on Wednesday, reaching 39.9C and 39.1C respectively, the Met Office said.

 Higher temperatures are making extreme hot spells more likely and more intense, experts warn.